my-language-skills/extensions-for-pressbook/user-manual.md

 This manual gives brief explainations on features of the plugin, which could be useful for developement of your website and for understanding how to recieve desired behaviour of a plugin.

-## Edition

-Edition extension simply creates new field in `Book Info` page in `General Book Info` metabox and works in the same way as the other fields in that page.

 ## Original Mark